scriptus-longus/SfM/README.md

 # SfM
-small sfm module for python3
+This is a small sfm module written in python.

 ## Requirements:
-  - python3  (tested: python 3.5.2)
+  - python3  (tested: python 3.6.9)
-  - opencv v.3 (tested 3.4.2)
+  - opencv v.3 (tested 4.4.1)
-  - tested on ubuntu 16.04
+  - tested on ubuntu 18.04

 ## how it works:
-  1. find and match features using SIFT or SHI-TOMASI 1.1 normalize coordinates
+  1. find and match features (SHI-TOM, ORB etc..)
+    1.1 normalize coordinates
   2. calculate Essentil Matrix from normalized coordinates
   3. find camera P2 (camera parameters of Second cam)